webmapper/cartiqo-documentation/README.md

 ### Source Data

-Cartiqo is a new data model build from a combination of several datasets and transformed into homogeneous thematic data layers with recognizable names and types.
+Cartiqo is a new data model build from a combination of several data sets and transformed into homogeneous thematic data layers with recognizable names and types.
 The model is designed to quickly style the data in a comprehensive way covering all zoom levels.
 No knowledge from the source data sets is needed to understand the Cartiqo data model.

-The combination of datasets and layers on each zoom level is chosen to our best opinion to provide a good and complete map of the Netherlands.
+The combination of data sets and layers on each zoom level is chosen to our best opinion to provide a good and complete map of the Netherlands.
 Sometimes these choices are a tradeoff between detailed data or simplified features, to keep the tiles small and fast.

 The following sources are used: